OFFICE OF EQUITY TEAM

 Nicole Love Wiggins was born in San Jose, CA and is a single mother of two living in Oakland, CA. Her two children attended and graduated from Oakland public schools, her son in 2016 and her daughter in 2018.
-Nicole started her work in social justice in 2000 by getting involved with the Healthy Babies Project in Oakland helping young pregnant women and women with babies find shelter and resources.
+Nicole started her work in social justice in 2000 by getting involved with the Healthy Babies Project in Oakland, helping young pregnant mothers find shelter and resources.

-In 2004 Nicole attended Merritt College in Oakland, CA where she received a certificate in Human Services.
-In 2008 she received an AA degree in Social and Behavioral Science and joined an organization in Sacramento, CA called "Save Our Youth” where she worked as a Parent Advisor supporting families from the Bay Area to the Central Valley.
+In 2004, Nicole attended Merritt College in Oakland, CA, where she received a certificate in Human Services, and in 2008 she received an AA degree in Social and Behavioral Science and joined an organization in Sacramento, CA called "Save Our Youth."
+Where she worked as a Parent Advisor supporting families from the Bay Area to the Central Valley.
 Nicole is currently a District Family Engagement Specialist for the High School Network and supports the African American Achievement Department.
 She is also a support staff liaison working in partnership with OUSD's parent committee called "Committee to Empower Excellence in Black Student Education" (CEEBSE).

-Gerald Williams is the Oakland Unified School District Research Associate focused on Disproportionality and the data point person for The Office of Equity and African American Male Achievement.
-Gerald's primary responsibility are to designs tools, conduct field study, analyze different types of data, fulfill external requests related to focus areas and implement findings in support of culturally responsive curriculum and pedagogy.
+Gerald Williams is the Oakland Unified School District Research Associate focused on disproportionality and the data point person for The Office of Equity and African American Male Achievement.
+Gerald's primary responsibilities are to design tools, conduct field study, analyze different types of data, fulfill external requests related to focus areas and implement findings in support of culturally responsive curriculum and pedagogy.
 He is also involved in the design, collection, analysis and production of District surveys and internal evaluations.

 Angel Ho - Chinese Interpreter/Translator Specialist